THE NEW COLLECTION OF BOOKS ON DANCE

 Each of these artists had collaborated in some form with tarin chaplin (as she styled her name) to bring art to community here in the greater Montpelier area.
 We hope to gather at the launch of the NEW COLLECTION OF BOOKS ON DANCE and share memories of tarin, the great performances and public art she gave to this community, and to inspire the creation of NEW DANCE WORKS for our community.

 This project was on hold due to COVID-19.
-The books are now available for circulation through Kellogg-Hubbard Library, AND through the Inter-Library Loan System connecting to libraries all over Vermont and beyond.
+The books are NOW AVAILABLE through Kellogg-Hubbard Library, and through the Inter-Library Loan System connecting to libraries all over Vermont and beyond.